This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Starter Maintenance:

 - Discard the starter down to 2 ounces (~½ cup).
 You can use the discard in a "discard" recipe.Whisk together 2 ounces of flour, 2 ounces of water and 2 ounces of starter.
 Note that from this point on, you can feed the starter with water instead of milk kefir.Cover the jar, whisking once or twice a day.
 When the starter is bubbling and doubled in size, repeat the process.
-Continue discarding and feeding once a day, or place into storage until ready to use again.To store the starter: Place in a covered jar in the fridge.
-(I like to feed the starter before storing.)
+Continue discarding and feeding once a day, or place into storage until ready to use again.To store the starter: Feed the starter and then move it immediately into the fridge.
 Remove from the fridge and allow the starter to warm up for a few hours before using.
+Depending on how long the starter was in the fridge, it may take a few days to become very active again.
 Ideally, feed starter at least once a week even when in storage.

 Notes